thomas-j-vincent/advent-of-code/Day3/Day3README.txt

 The last way I made my program more efficient was by trying to reduce the line usage without impacting readability.
 I only did this in one case by replacing
  "temporaryTotal = str(maxValue) + str(minValue) temporaryTotal = int(temporaryTotal)" with just "temporaryTotal = int(str(maxValue) + str(minValue))"

+Task 2:

+In task two instead of the largest combination of two digits we need to find the largest combination of 12 digits:
+My first idea was to repeat the loop used for finding the first two values another ten times, making up the other digits however, this would've been very slow so I chose another method.
+Instead I chose to put all of the characters from a line into a list, determine the amount I have to remove, and then whilst the previous number is larger than the current number it removes the current number to end up with the largest possible twelve digit number.